Hope Beel Flashes Plenty Of Skin As She Unties Her Bikini In Flirty Snap

 Hope Beel has been enjoying the past few days in the Mexican city of Tulum.
-The beauty has uploaded several photos to her Instagram account in which she flaunts her curves in skimpy bikinis of various style and colors.
+The beauty has uploaded several photos to her Instagram account in which she flaunts her curves in skimpy bikinis of various styles and colors.
 In her latest update, Hope took things in another direction and teased her fans by untying the strings of her bikini top while flashing plenty of skin.

 In the post, Hope wore an orange string bikini as she stood next to a wall.
 Taken from a side view, the photo captured Hope just after she untied the strings on her bikini top while pulling them down and away from her body.
-The top sat loosely on her breasts, showing off plenty of side boob and underboob.
-Also on display was the model’s chiseled abs.
+The top sat loosely on her breasts, showing off plenty of sideboob and underboob.
+Also on display were the model’s chiseled abs.
 The thin strings on the bottoms rode high on Hope’s hips, drawing attention to her curvy booty.
 Hope posed with one foot on the wall, a pose that enhanced the small of her back and her slender waistline.

-Hope wore a full face of makeup that included dark brows, smoky eye shadow, contoured cheeks and a pink color on her lips.
+Hope wore a full face of makeup that included dark brows, smoky eye shadow, contoured cheeks, and a pink color on her lips.
 She accessorized the sexy look with a pendant necklace.
 Her wet hair was slicked back as she gave the camera a sultry look.

-In the post’s caption, Hope sad that Mondays were better in Tulum.
+In the post’s caption, Hope said that Mondays were better in Tulum.
 Her fans seemed to think she made Tulum look better by being there and raved over how sexy she looked in the photo.

 “No doubt but nothing is hotter than you!” one follower said.